 Most states stopped enforcing filial support laws after Medicaid was created in 1965, the federal-state health insurance program for low-income individuals, said Little.
 These days, Medicaid generally steps in to pay the tab when nursing home residents run out of money.

-But a few states, including New Jersey, have left the door open for nursing homes and other health care providers to demand payment from family members of residents with unpaid bills, said Little.
+But a few states have left the door open for nursing homes and other health care providers to demand payment from family members of residents with unpaid bills, said Little.
 Pennsylvania, in fact, resurrected its support laws in 2005.

 Little agrees, noting that many (not all) of the cases in which adult children have been forced to pay up involved fraud or a disregard for costs incurred.
 “There’s usually some evidence of wrongdoing, or generally not doing as much as one could do” to manage costs, she said.

 While filial responsibility laws are a minimal risk, however, adult children who help their parents sign the residency agreement for their long-term care facility can also potentially find themselves liable for their parents’ eldercare bills, said Lori Smetanka, executive director of the National Consumer Voice for Quality Long-Term Care, in an interview.

 Family members, she said, should read all contracts carefully and never co-sign if they do not intend to use their own resources to pay the tab after their parents’ assets run dry.

 In some cases, the language on residency or admission agreements can be confusing or even deceptive.
 A few states, including California, now require nursing homes to use a standardized admission agreement to protect consumer interests.3